-Australian Parliament approves treaty with East Timor
+Australia approves treaty with East Timor over gas royalties

-CANBERRA, Australia (AP) — Australia’s Parliament has approved the ratification of a maritime boundary treaty signed with East Timor 16 months ago and is now under pressure to return revenue from a seabed gas field that solely belongs to the poor half-island nation.
+CANBERRA, Australia (AP) — Australia’s Parliament has approved the ratification of a maritime boundary treaty signed with East Timor 16 months ago and the government is now under pressure to return tens of millions of dollars in royalties from a seabed gas field that it concedes solely belongs to the poor half-island nation.

 The Parliament late Monday passed legislation enabling ratification of the treaty, a week after Australia’s impoverished neighbor voted in favor of similar legislation that governs how the two countries will share billions of dollars of oil and gas riches lying beneath the Timor Sea.

 The treaty was signed in New York in March last year, but won’t take effect until it is ratified by an exchange of diplomatic notes when Prime Minister Scott Morrison visits East Timor on Aug.
-30.
+30, the 20th anniversary of a referendum that secured independence from Indonesia, which invaded the former Portuguese colony in 1975.

 Australia will continue earning 10% of the royalties from the Bayu Undan oil and gas field until then, when East Timor takes full ownership of the field which is expected to be empty within a few years.